 Health Screenings and Self-Certification for Entry to the School

-Beginning July 20, ETHS began implementing screening checks for all staff, students, and visitors entering the building.
+Screening checks are required for all staff, students, and visitors entering the building or arriving on campus.
 The Safety Department checks the temperatures of every person upon arrival to ETHS.
 For contact tracing purposes only, temperatures above 100.4 along with answers to the questions below, will be recorded and routed to Human Resources for follow up with the local health department.
 The following series of questions will be asked to certify the absence of COVID-19 symptoms and/or contact.

 - Take your temperature.
 Is it higher than 100.4?